-The Board of Directors adopted a Code of Business Conduct and Ethics which is applicable to all employees of HSNi, including all of our NEOs and directors.
+The Board of Directors adopted a Code of Business Conduct and Ethics which is applicable to all employees of HSNi, including our named executive officers, or NEOs, and directors.
 The code reflects our commitment to the conduct of our business affairs in accordance with not only the requirements of the law but also standards for ethical conduct that will maintain and foster our reputation for honest and straightforward business dealings.

 The Board also adopted Corporate Governance Guidelines to provide a flexible framework for the effective functioning of the Board of Directors.
 HSNi's corporate governance practices are designed to align the interests of the Board and management with those of HSNi's stockholders and to promote honesty and integrity throughout the company.
-The guidelines address, among other things, the composition and functions of the Board of Directors, qualifications of Board and committee members, stock ownership guidelines and the process for the selection of new directors.
+The guidelines address, among other things, the composition and functions of the Board of Directors, qualifications of Board and committee members, stock ownership guidelines for our directors and NEOs and the process for the selection of new directors.